hjkcai/typesafe-joi/README.md

 import * as Joi from 'typesafe-joi'
 ```

-The TypeScript magic is shown when you call `.validate`:
+The TypeScript magic is shown when you call `.validate` or `.attempt`:

 ```typescript
 const data: any = dataFromAnywhere